-Twitter to expand policy to combat 'harmful,' 'misleading' tweets about COVID-19 vaccines
+Twitter to expand COVID-19 vaccines policy to combat 'harmful,' 'misleading' tweets

 Twitter will begin enforcing their updated policy on "misleading" tweets surrounding COVID-19 vaccines on Dec.
 21.

-Twitter on Wednesday announced that they are expanding existing rules to combat misleading tweets about COVID-19 vaccines on the platform and will prioritize the "removal of the most harmful, misleading information" about the vaccines, Fox News has learned.
+Twitter announced Wednesday that they are expanding existing rules to combat misleading tweets about COVID-19 vaccines and it will prioritize the "removal of the most harmful, misleading information" about the vaccines, Fox News has learned.

 "As the world continues to fight the COVID-19 pandemic and prepare for the global distribution of vaccines, people continue to turn to Twitter to discuss what’s happening and find the latest authoritative public health information," Twitter said Wednesday.